Funeral Costs in Pennsylvania: 2026 Guide

 Fortunately, you can now purchase a casket from a third-party seller.
 This was brought about by the Federal Trade Commission’s (FTC) ‘Funeral Rule.’
 It gives you the right, as a consumer, to purchase a casket from a source other than your funeral home.
 This can significantly reduce your overall funeral expenses.

 It used to be that a standard casket from a funeral home could start at around $2,500, as funeral homes added a huge markup to the wholesale price.
 But now you can purchase a standard casket for as little as $995.
-We would advise you to ensure you are dealing with a reputable casket retailer.
-Most reputable dealers can ship a casket anywhere within the United States on next-day delivery.

-Laws for scattering ashes in Pennsylvania
+Laws for Scattering Ashes in Pennsylvania

 Cremated remains are considered sterile and organic in nature.
 In fact, the phosphates that make up part of cremains are actually natural fertilizers.

 You can legally scatter remains on private land if you have the landowner’s permission.
-There are 120 state parks in Pennsylvania, and the scattering of ashes is permitted with Bureau approval.
+There are 120 state parks in Pennsylvania, and scattering of ashes is permitted with Bureau approval.
 Individuals can pursue approval by discussing their intentions with the park manager of the state park site they are interested in.

-The park manager will need to know details such as time, date, process, and location as part of the approval process and may approve this activity provided there are no conflicts or operational issues.
+The park manager will need details such as the date, time, process, and location as part of the approval process and may approve the activity, provided there are no conflicts or operational issues.
+Park approval may be verbal or in writing, and there is no charge for this approval.

-These days with a more mobile population, deaths can commonly occur away from home.
+These days, with a more mobile population, deaths can commonly occur away from home.
 If a death occurs in another state, you will need to make arrangements to transport the body back to Pennsylvania.
 A funeral home at the place of death will need to assist you in collecting the body and preparing it for transportation.

 Another option is for a cremation to be conducted at the place of death, and the cremated remains then shipped home.